- Colorado’s Education Improvement Efforts “101” (PDF)

 High quality early childhood education plays a crucial role in the foundation for school readiness for Colorado’s young children.
 A key component of quality programming is the assurance that every child in Colorado has access to great educators who are supported in their professional growth.
 The new evaluation requirements under Senate Bill 10-191 are intended to provide meaningful evaluations for all education professionals who are licensed by the state.
 The Colorado Department of Education (CDE) is incorporating early childhood educators into the scope and intent of S.B.
 10-191 to ensure that they, too, benefit from opportunities for meaningful feedback and professional development.

 To support a fair and consistent educator evaluation system, CDE is developing tools to help evaluators provide useful and actionable feedback to educators.
 CDE is working in partnership with RANDA Solutions, Inc. (RANDA) to create an online performance management system to support districts in the implementation of the Colorado State Model Evaluation System.
-RANDA will power the State Model Online Performance Management System and is entirely optional for districts.
+RANDA will power the Colorado State Model Performance Management System and is entirely optional for districts.
 Each district has the autonomy to select a vendor or design a performance management system locally that best meets their needs

 - Overview of Elevate Colorado, the Online Inter-rater Agreement Training System (PDF)